coaster-cloud/storefront/README.md

 1. Clone this repository
 2. Create and start container with `docker-compose up -d --build`
-3. Install dependencies `docker-compose exec app npm install`
+3. Install dependencies `docker-compose exec nginx npm install`
-4. Build javascript and css with `docker-compose exec app npm run build`
+4. Build javascript and css with `docker-compose exec nginx npm run build`

 After that your local application will be accessible via `http://localhost`.
 You should see a "HELLO COASTER WORLD!" message.